break-stuff/punk_os/QUICK_START.md

 Welcome!
 This guide helps you quickly access documentation for your Punk_OS development environment.

+**Compatible with**: Ubuntu 20.04+, Pop!_OS, Linux Mint, Elementary OS, Zorin OS, and other Ubuntu-based distributions.

 ## 📖 How to Access Documentation

 ### Option 1: Man Page (Recommended)